meteor/meteor/source/api/packagejs.md

 1. Gather source files from the app folder or read `package.js` file for a package.
 2. Lint all source files and print the linting warnings.
-3. Compile the source files like CoffeeScript, ES6, Less or Templates to plain JavaScript and CSS.
+3. Compile the source files like CoffeeScript, ES2015, Less, or Templates to plain JavaScript and CSS.
 4. Link the JavaScript files: wrap them into closures and provide necessary package imports.